Deze website maakt gebruik van Cookies.

 Artists who are just starting out receive special attention at NUCLEO.
 After all, the demand for workspace is highest among recently graduated artists, since they lose their studios at school when they graduate.
 Add to that the fact that their financial situation is often very precarious at this stage.

-• People with other artistic disciplines (such as performing arts, literature, etc.), creative entrepreneurs and cultural organisations may in exceptional cases be granted a space, but visual artists are always given priority.
+• Other artistic disciplines (such as performing arts, literature, …), cultural entrepreneurs, and cultural organisations may also exceptionally be given a place, but visual artists are given priority.

 Step 3